Scale: Patterns of Adaptive Learning (PALS) - Academic Efficacy subscale

 How to score: Each item is scored from 1 (Not at all true) to 5 (Very true).
 The total score is computed by averaging across all 5 items.

 How to interpret findings: Higher scores reflect greater levels of perceived academic ability.

-Access and permissions: The measure is available for non-commercial use at no cost and is available immediately after completing the short licensing agreement here.
+Access and permissions: The measure is available for non-commercial use at no cost and is available here.
 The measure is located on page 20 of the manual.

 Alternatives: Programs interested in a more robust assessment of academic self-efficacy may want to consider Bandura’s Children’s Self-Efficacy Scale.
 This 23-item measure assesses three types of academic self-efficacy: self-efficacy for academic achievement, self-efficacy for self-regulated learning, and self-efficacy in enlisting social resources.
 A list of items and a description of the measure can be found in the original publication, which is available here.

 Citation: Midgley, C., Maehr, M. L., Hruda, L. Z., Anderman, E., Anderman, L., Freeman, K. E., Gheen, M., Kaplan, A., Kumar, K., Middleton, M. J., Nelson, J., Roeser, R. & Urdan, T. (2000).
 Manual for the Patterns of Adaptive Learning Scales.
 Ann Arbor, MI: University of Michigan.
 Retrieved from http://www.umich.edu/~pals/PALS%202000_V13Word97.pdf